TheNitram21/Blobby-Engine/README.md

 To create a simple window, first download the `BlobbyEngineFiles.zip` from the [latest release](https://github.com/TheNitram21/Blobby-Engine/releases/latest) and unzip it into a directory for the game.
 The ZIP file does contain the whole JRE (Java Runtime Environment) on version 11, so the download could take some time (if you have a bad internet connection) and Blobby Engine will only support Java 11.<br>
 Open your IDE.
-If you don't want to compile you game and create an executable file everytime you want to test your game, create your project inside the game directory.
+If you don't want to compile your game and create an executable file everytime you want to test your game, create your project inside the game directory.
 Then download the engine using Maven (see [Download](#download)).
 For opening a basic window using Blobby Engine, the following code is needed:
 ```java
 public class Game implements EventListener {